Exploring Training and Inference Scaling Laws in Generative Retrieval: Related Work

 However, research on scaling laws in retrieval tasks remains limited.
 Scaling laws for dense retrieval~\cite{fang2024sldr} have been investigated, focusing on embedding-based methods using BERT-like models~\cite{devlin2019bert}.
 Another study on industrial multi-stage advertisement retrieval systems~\cite{wang2024scalinglawsonlineadvertisement} emphasizes task-specific optimizations but lacks exploration of general scaling laws applicable to generative retrieval.
-In contrast, an early exploration of generative retrieval examines performance across varying corpus and model sizes~\cite{pradeep2023generativescaleto} but is limited to learned identifier methods, leaving natural identifier methods unaddressed.
+An early exploration of generative retrieval examines performance across varying corpus and model sizes~\cite{pradeep2023generativescaleto} but is limited to learned identifier methods, leaving natural identifier methods unaddressed.
 Additionally, it only adopts different sizes of T5 models and does not fit power-law scaling relationships.
-These gaps motivate our comprehensive study, which examines generative retrieval under varying model sizes, data scales, and DocID strategies, aiming to shed light on broader scaling behaviors and guide future system design.

-Following these discussions on generative retrieval and neural scaling laws, in this work, we conduct a comprehensive investigation of scaling behaviors in \textbf{generative retrieval}.
-By including larger decoder-only models and analyzing representative approaches, we aim to uncover key principles of scaling and provide insights to advance the design and optimization of generative retrieval systems.
+In contrast to prior work, our study investigates generative retrieval with larger decoder-only models, compares both learned and natural DocID strategies, and examines whether power-law relationships hold across model and data scales.
+Moreover, we analyze inference-time scaling behavior, which has received little attention in previous studies.
+These distinctions enable a more comprehensive understanding of generative retrieval scaling beyond existing task-specific or partial analyses.